nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 ## The use of UZI server certificate in the Nuts network or identifying organizations

 The focus on trust in the NUTS network for organizations lies primarily on the URA number identified as the `<Abonnee-nr>` on the UZI certificate.
-This number is used to identify the holder of the certificate within the Dutch healthcare ecosystem .
-The holder of the certificate can use the UZI certificate in combination with the private key to proof the ownership of the URA number.
-The diagram below shows how the UZI certificate can be used to transfer the trust from the UZI register into the NUTS ecosystem using the `did:x509` method and the `NutsX509Credential` Verifiable Credential.
+This number is used to identify the subject of the certificate within the Dutch healthcare ecosystem .
+The subject of the certificate can use the UZI certificate in combination with the private key to proof the ownership of the URA number.
+The diagram below shows how the UZI certificate can be used to transfer the trust from the UZI register acting as "authentieke bron" into the NUTS ecosystem using the `did:x509` method and the `NutsX509Credential` Verifiable
+Credential.

 ```asciidoc